-Employers who submit forms UC-30 of UC-30H are required to list the name, Social Security number, and gross wages paid for each employee on the Form.
+Employers who submit forms UC30 or UC30H are required to list the name, Social Security number, gross wages paid and the number of hours worked for each employee on the Form.
 Forms with incomplete, inaccurate or missing information will be rejected.
 Rejected Forms will be subject to penalty and interest charges, if not corrected and submitted by the due date (see "Making Corrections" below for more details).